dantefernando/auto-pancakes/README.md

 **v1.1** Added time to logs and made logs look nicer when sending messages to Discord :)

 #### [April 13th 2020]
 **v2.0** Automatically sends "!p daily" every 24 hours and remembers when your last "!p daily" was sent.
+You'll never forget to redeem your daily pancakes ever again!